dzackgarza/Arizona-Winter-School-2019/Typeset/Lurie/4 Lurie.md

 The difficulty is then to make sense of the $H\dash$principle in algebraic geometry.
 Since theorem A is such a principle, the difficulty is then in proving it.

+## Next Time

+We'll sketch the ideas that go into the proof of theorem A.
+There's a theorem that goes into this conclusion, but also a definition.
+So we'll say a few words about this construction, since a difficulty is even just defining the objects appearing in its statement.